Stephen Sommers

-Stephen Sommers (born March 20, 1962) is an American filmmaker, best known for big-budget action movies, such as The Mummy (1999), its sequel, The Mummy Returns (2001), Van Helsing (2004), and G.I.
+Stephen Sommers (born March 20, 1962) is an American film director, screenwriter and producer, best known for big-budget action films, such as The Mummy (1999), its sequel, The Mummy Returns (2001), Van Helsing (2004), and G.I.
 Joe: The Rise of Cobra (2009).
-He also directed The Adventures of Huck Finn (1993), Disney's live action version of Rudyard Kipling's The Jungle Book (1994) and the cult classic horror film Deep Rising (1998).
+He also directed The Adventures of Huck Finn (1993), Disney's first live action version of Rudyard Kipling's The Jungle Book (1994) and the action horror film Deep Rising (1998).

 Early life

-Stephen Sommers was born in Indianapolis, and grew up in St. Cloud, Minnesota, where he attended St. Cloud Apollo High School.
-He is a 1980 graduate of Saint John's University in Collegeville, Minnesota, and the University of Seville in Spain.
+Stephen Sommers was born in Indianapolis, and grew up in St. Cloud, Minnesota, where he attended St. Cloud Apollo High School.He participated in theater.
+As a senior he was in the cast of Brigadoon.
+He is a graduate of Saint John's University in Collegeville, Minnesota, and the University of Seville in Spain.
 After graduating, he spent four years performing as an actor in theater groups and managing rock bands throughout Europe.
 He eventually returned to the United States and moved to Los Angeles, where he attended the USC School of Cinematic Arts for three years, earning a master's degree and writing and directing the award-winning short film Perfect Alibi.